Bali Road Trip: The Best 10-14 Day Itinerary

-Imagine an island where emerald-green rice terraces unfold before your eyes, where you can relax on beaches of volcanic sand, and where every sunset looks like a painted canvas.
-Bali isn’t just a destination for lounging by infinity pools — it’s an island full of contrasts that you can explore from mountain waterfalls through traditional villages to the cliffs of the southern coast.
-And the best way to see it all?
-A Bali road trip.
+Picture an island where emerald-green rice terraces unfold before your eyes, where you can relax on beaches with volcanic sand and where every sunset looks like a painted canvas.
+A Bali road trip is about far more than lounging by infinity pools — this is an island full of contrasts you can explore from end to end, from mountain waterfalls through traditional villages all the way to the cliffs of the southern coast.

 TL;DR